 The General Education curriculum consists of a distribution of 39 semester credit hours.
-See pages 41- 46 for details.
+See General Education Courses section for details.

 Ensemble courses are performance laboratory classes that provide students with experience for performing in and instructing large and small ensembles.